My Creative Evolution

 As I entered her office, I saw stacked on her desk every book listed in my bibliography—and then some–for the paper I had just turned in about Michelangelo's art and its effect on me.
 She disclosed that she had spent the past week scouring numerous books to find out where I found the words she was convinced I had not crafted as my own, having presumed with certainty that I had written my paper criminally plagiaristic.

-It is the first time I consciously recall feeling blatantly and wrongly accused of something for which I was absolutely not guilty (though, as a child, I would willingly take the blame for something my sister or brothers did), and stood my ground, declaring, "You are absolutely wrong.
+It is the first time I consciously recall feeling blatantly and wrongly accused of something for which I was not guilty (though, as a child, I would willingly take the blame for something my sister or brothers did), and stood my ground, declaring, "You are wrong.
 Everything in that paper, except where I've credited a previous writer, is my own."
 I wanted to dare her to continue her pursuit to find me guilty.

 Then, she smiled and calmly responded, "I know.
 This paper is so good I couldn't believe a freshman in college wrote it.
 You are an excellent writer, and I hope you will continue perfecting your writing skills.
 Well done, Ms. Arthur."
 At which point she handed me my paper with a huge 'A' in the top right corner.